Skip to content

 Musical Instruments from Germany represent an important segment of bilateral trade, with approximately $252B in total bilateral trade.

-Musical Instruments (HTS Chapter 92) carry an average MFN duty rate of 3.5% in addition to the Section 122 tariff.
+Musical Instruments (HTS Chapter 92) carry an average MFN duty rate of 3.5%, which is absorbed into — not added on top of — the EU deal's 15% all-inclusive ceiling.
 No additional Section 232 or Section 301 surcharges apply to most products in this category from Germany.

 Key products in HTS Chapter 92 imported from Germany include Pianos, Guitars, Violins, Drums, Electronic keyboards, and Flutes.